 Project Atlas - While UIS and the OECD rely on reports from destination countries, Project Atlas partners with country-specific data providers to obtain both inbound and outbound flows.
 The data are available from 2005 to 2016, covering 25 countries.
 It is important to note that the number reported by Project Atlas includes exchange and study-abroad students, and as such, the number is likely higher than those reported by UIS or OECD.

 Prominent destination countries that host a large share of international students, such as the United States, are increasingly better at maintaining data on international students.
-These data could provide further breakdowns of international students by gender or age.
+These data could provide further breakdowns of international students by sex or age.
 Such data might be requested from relevant statistical agencies.
 The United States, for instance, maintains the Student and Exchange Visitor Program (SEVP) database which contains detailed records of international student visas from 2001 to present.

 Many studies of international students rely on surveys of potential students to understand their motivations for studying overseas (e.g., Mazzarol and Soutar, 2002), and surveys of current international students to examine their intentions to stay or to leave after graduation (e.g. Han et al., 2015).
 These surveys typically lack a sampling frame, and therefore could not be treated as representative samples.Back to top